unb-libraries/ojs-extras/README.md

 ## Installation

-Copy _ojs-extras/etcscripts_ to _OJS_INSTALL_DIR_.
-Copy the CONTENTS of _ojs-extras/plugins_ INTO the _plugins/_ folder provided by OJS, i.e., _OJS_INSTALL_DIR/plugins_.
+Copy `ojs-extras/etcscripts` to `OJS_INSTALL_DIR`.
+Copy the CONTENTS of `ojs-extras/plugins` INTO the `plugins/` folder provided by OJS, i.e., `OJS_INSTALL_DIR/plugins`.

 ### Plugins

-_ojs-extras/plugins/blocks/extendedHelp_
+`ojs-extras/plugins/blocks/extendedHelp`

 Block plugin provides additional help options.

-_ojs-extras/plugins/themes/etcDefault_
+`ojs-extras/plugins/themes/etcDefault`

 ETC-flavoured OJS theme.

 ### ETC Scripts

-_ojs-extras/etcscripts/preprocess_
+`ojs-extras/etcscripts/preprocess`

-Data munging scripts used by journal production staff
+Data munging scripts used by journal production staff.

-_ojs-extras/etcscripts/deleteSubmissions_
+`ojs-extras/etcscripts/deleteSubmissions`

 Bookmarklet hack to work around the lack of a batch submission deletion option in the OJS web interface.
-Copy the contents of _ojs-extras/etcscripts/deleteSubmissions/bookmarklet.js_ into the location field of a new bookmark.
+Copy the contents of `ojs-extras/etcscripts/deleteSubmissions/bookmarklet.js` into the location field of a new bookmark.